Kentucky State Fair World's Championship Horse Show: History

 In 1953, the stallion Wing Commander, trained by Earl Teater became the first Saddlebred to ever win six World's Grand Championship titles, all in the five-gaited division.
 After him, a mare named My-My matched his feat from 1963 to 1968, but she died before she could win a seventh title.
 More recently, a fine harness horse named Callaway's Copyright won his sixth World's Grand Championship in 2006 and retired shortly thereafter.
 In 1988, Michele MacFarlane became the first woman to win the Five-Gaited World's Grand Championship on Sky Watch.
 Since then, she has had two more wins of the same title, on two different horses in 1996 and 2007.
 The latter year was also notable, for another amateur woman, Mary Gaylord McClean, won the reserve title to MacFarlane.
 Some other horses that have made recent history with their performances are An Heir About Her, who became the first three-year-old Saddlebred to win a World's Grand Championship in 2002, and A Sweet Treat and HS Daydream's Heads Up, who won World's Grand Championships in both the three-gaited and fine harness divisions, which is particularly unusual and proves a horse's versatility.

 In 2006, the Kentucky State Fair offered a western pleasure division for Saddlebreds and the hunt seat pleasure division was introduced in 2019.
 It also has begun offering futurity and junior park pleasure classes and a junior exhibitor park division.

-Winners

-This is a partial list of World's Grand Championship winners at the World's Championship Horse Show.